Psychokiller1888/snips-custom-hotword/README.md

 # snips-custom-hotword
-Using Snowboy to customize the snips hotword
+Using Snowboy to customize the snips hotword.
+This is meant to use the Snowboy engine to trigger Snips, unlike [oziee](https://github.com/oziee/hotword) that processes a sound buffer from Snips to check if the hotword is present.
+The main reason of this repository is to share another approach, all the needed files and a configurable way

 # Install